SRGSSR/playsrg-apple/fastlane/README.md

 [bundle exec] fastlane ios tvOSswiPrepareAppStoreRelease
 ```

-SWI only: See 'tvOSPrepareAppStoreRelease' lane.
+SWI only: See `tvOSPrepareAppStoreRelease` lane.

 ----